 Shareholders in BAF have experienced a tumultuous time and despite a rally over the past few months, the shares are still trading at a sizable discount to pre-tax NTA.
 At present, the Wilson Asset Management proposal seems to be the only offer that might see a return to stability for BAF shareholders.

 Regal planning to launch its first LIC in 2019

 Hedge funds manager, Regal Funds Management, is planning to launch a new listed investment company in early 2019.
-There are suggestions the Manager may look to raise up to $500m in a fund that combines a number of its existing strategies including its Long Short Australian Equity Fund.
-Regal joins Pengana Capital Group which is also lining up an offer for early 2019 with plans to raise up to $1,250bn for a Private Equity Trust.
+There are suggestions the Manager may look to raise up to $500 million in a fund that combines a number of its existing strategies including its Long Short Australian Equity Fund.
+Regal joins Pengana Capital Group which is also lining up an offer for early 2019 with plans to raise up to $1,250 million for a Private Equity Trust.
 We will provide more details on these planned offers as they come closer to launch in the new year.

 Spotlight on Whitefield

 Founded in 1923, Whitefield (ASX:WHF) is one of the oldest listed investment companies on the ASX.
 It offers investors exposure to an actively managed, well-diversified portfolio of Australian industrial equities.
 The portfolio is managed by White Funds Management which has a small investment team with considerable equities experience.
 While the portfolio is well diversified, the top 10 stocks account for 48.8% of the portfolio, slightly higher than the benchmark index.
 There is a high weighting to the Financials sector with the four major banks being four of the top five investments.